DataBiosphere/terra/docs/dev-guides/intellij.md

 Unfortunately, these items are generated only on demand, and don't get updated when new class members are added or removed.
 ### Copy and Paste Special
-This feature is also under the context menu as `Copy / Paste Special`.
+The context menu has `Copy / Paste Special`.
 ![Copy / Paste Special](./images/intellij/copy_paste_speciial.png)
-#### Fully Qualified Reference
+#### Copy Fully Qualified Reference
 It's possible to copy fully qualified references to symbols using Cmd+Opt+Shift+C, such as `bio.terra.stairway.fixtures.MapKey#COUNTER_START` when selecting just `COUNTER_START`.
+This reference is helpful in fixing up import collisions and providing a full package path to the Move refactoring.
+It's also useful for Slack messages.
 #### Paste as Plain Text
 When inserting text from unknown sources that may have special characters, a plain text insert is useful.
 Cmd+Opt+Shift+V, or the context menu, does this.